-Philadelphia is a historic and charming city to visit, with kids or without!
-If you find yourself there with your family, here are ten of my favorite places to go with kids.
-Fun for all, practically guaranteed…
+Philadelphia is a historic and charming city to visit with kids or without!
+If you find yourself visiting Philadelphia with your family, here are some of the best places to go with kids.
+Fun for all, practically guaranteed.

-4. Smith Memorial Playground & Playhouse offers a free, safe place to play for children 10 and younger.
-Located in East Fairmount Park it includes 6 1/2 acre Playground includes the Ann Newman Giant Wooden Slide and more than 50 pieces of unique, age-appropriate and accessible pieces of play equipment.
+Smith Memorial Playground & Playhouse offers a free, safe place to play for children 10 and younger.
+Located in East Fairmount Park, the playground includes the Ann Newman Giant Wooden Slide and more than 50 pieces of unique, age-appropriate and accessible pieces of play equipment.
 The 24,000 square foot Playhouse, designed for children 5 and younger, gives them a chance to “drive” the train, “cook” in the kitchen, ride tricycles in Smithville and much, much more.

-5. Located in the Wynnefield section of Philadelphia, the Please Touch Museum is the country’s first museum designed for children ages seven and younger.
+Located in the Wynnefield section of Philadelphia, the Please Touch Museum is the country’s first museum designed for children ages seven and younger.
 The museum contains nine interactive exhibits for children to enjoy and there is also the Playhouse Theater the whole family can take part in.
-Non-member tickets for anyone over the age of one are $16/person so you definitely want to get there early to get in a full day of fun..
+There’s so much to see and do in this museum, so you definitely want to get there early to get in a full day of fun.